Matt Centrowitz: Awards and honors

 Centrowitz was inducted into the University of Oregon Athletic Hall of Fame with the other members of the 1977 University of Oregon Cross Country team in 1998.
 In 2005, he was named Mid-Atlantic Regional Coach of the Year.

 Personal life

 Matt Centrowitz and his wife Beverly had three children while living in Annapolis, Maryland.
 Two of his children, daughter Lauren and son Matthew Jr. are also accomplished distance runners.
 Lauren competed for Stanford University and qualified for the Olympic Trials in 2012.
-Matt Jr competed for the University of Oregon (his father's alma mater) and now competes professionally with the Bowerman Track Club.
+Matt Jr competed for the University of Oregon (his father's alma mater) and competed professionally with the Bowerman Track Club.
 In 2011, Matt Jr. became the 2011 United States Champion in the 1500 metres and was the bronze medalist at 1500 metres in the 2011 World Championships.
 In 2016, he won the gold medal at the 2016 World Indoor Championships and then won the gold medal in the 1500 metres at the 2016 Summer Olympics in Rio de Janeiro, becoming the first U.S. runner to win the event since 1908.